GraemeDBlue/ha-wavespa/.github/ISSUE_TEMPLATE/issue.md

 If you are unsure about the version check the const.py file.
 -->

-## Bestway device
+## Wavespa device

 Provide the model of your device.
-A link to the Bestway product page is sometimes useful.
+A link to the Wavespa product page is sometimes useful.

 ## Describe the bug